22000 Grand River

-Our investment in historic Old Redford demonstrates our commitment to supporting local entrepreneurs, providing affordable housing, and creating places that benefit all Detroiters.
+Our investment in historic Old Redford demonstrates our commitment to supporting local entrepreneurs, providing affordable housing, and creating places that benefit the community.

 The Obama building is a historic renovation located at the corner of Grand River and Lahser in Northwest Detroit's Old Redford neighborhood.
-It includes the rehab of eight ground floor retail spaces and the addition of four second floor loft apartments.
-Retail and residential units will be available at affordable lease rates.
+It includes the rehab of eight ground floor retail spaces and the addition of four second floor loft apartments, all of which are available at affordable lease rates.
 The Platform engaged local businesses, residents and civic leaders in branding the building and creating a Neighborhood Advisory Council to ensure building tenants and programs support the local community.

 Located in a City of Detroit Strategic Neighborhood, The Obama is the result of a public-private partnership that includes the City of Detroit, Invest Detroit, Michigan Economic Development Corporation, Horizon Bank and the Fisher Foundation.

 The Obama Building offers 8,800 SF of retail and four residential units with affordable and market-rates.